janb87/car-configurator/README.md

 6. [ ] i18n
 7. [ ] Sass compilation as part of webpack

+## Directory structure

+1. `actions` Action creators, used for creating Redux action objects.
+2. `components` Presentation components.
+Focus on displaying things, don't use the global store.
+3. `containers` Container components.
+Focus on behavior, use the global store.
+4. `reducers` Redux reducers.
+Convert an action into a new state.
+5. `services` Services which interact with the backend (JSON Api).

 ## Available Scripts

 In the project directory, you can run: